Mohamed-Elfar/Movies-App-Refactored/README.md

 ## How to Use
 1. Clone the repository.
-2. Open `index.html` (or `login.html`) in your browser.
+2. Open `index.html` in your browser.
-3. Register a new account or log in with existing credentials.

 ## Live Demo
 [View Live Demo](https://mohamed-elfar.github.io/Movies-App-Refactored/)